 The Student of Concern Process allows students, staff, faculty, and UCF community members to report concerning behavior exhibited by a student.
-If you are aware that a student is experiencing challenges or difficulties that concern you, please report the concern using the Student of Concern Form.
+If you are aware of a student experiencing challenges or difficulties, please report the concern using the Student of Concern Form.
 The entire UCF community will benefit.
 It is our goal to intervene before the student reaches a crisis level.
 Examples of concerning behavior includes but is not limited to the following: a student exhibiting behavior significantly out of character, acting peculiar (and this is cause for alarm), displaying unhealthy or dangerous patterns of behavior, or continuing to seem distressed despite prior referrals made.

 The team assesses all information to facilitate consistent and comprehensive university responses to specific, critical student, faculty, and staff concerns.
-If the team determines the person to be engaging in behavior that may pose a threat of harm or danger to the individual or the university community, the SOCT may recommend the concern to the University Crisis Team.
+If the team determines the student to be engaging in moderate or high risk behavior that may pose a threat of harm or danger to the individual or the university community, the team may elevate the concern to the Student of Concern Team or University Crisis Team.

 What to Look For

 The following signs of distress should raise concerns.
-These may be behaviors that you observe or that are reported to you by coworkers, other students, or faculty, etc. If you see any of these signs within a student please submit a Student of Concern Form and provide some of the signs you've witnessed like the ones below:
+These may be behaviors that you observe or that are reported to you by coworkers, other students, or faculty, etc. If you see any of these signs within a student please submit a Student of Concern Form and provide information and details regarding some of the signs you’ve witnessed like the ones below:

 - Change in personal hygiene